on all orders over $59

 Wearing quiet clothes with or without camouflage with scent elimination would be more recommended to avoid spooking the target then feared to be spotted by safety clothes.
 Most species are spotting predators by the vibrations, their smells or the sounds they make way before they can spot them visually.

 That being said, without exception, kids should always wear fluorescent safety clothing no matter what.
-Avoiding accidents is more important than beeing spotted by an animal.
+Avoiding accidents is more important than being spotted by an animal.

 Transportation storage and home storage safety.
 Possibly the most underestimated safety issue for many people.
 Accessibility to a powerful weapon can be appealing for kids to use them and this is when accidents happen.
 More than 80% of accidents with firearms (Guns, Bows, Crossbows, etc..) concern an under 19 years old kid in it.
 If your equipment is not properly locked or store at home I suggest you take care of this immediately.
 Take time to explain to all people in the house the dangers of the weapons.
 It may just keep everybody around to reach an older age.

 During transportation, you also want to be safe but also prevent your precious weapons from damage.
 Many different types of cases are available and can suit your needs.
-If you are curious about this and want to know more, you can have a look at our article about Buying an Archery Bow Case: 8 aspects to consider.
+If you are curious about this and want to know more, you can have a look at our article about choosing a bow case (link to follow).

 Maintenance safety means regular cleaning and keeping up with necessary repairs to your bows or crossbows.
 You must learn how to keep your equipment safe to make them last longer and keep their accuracy.
 All manufacturers recommend specific maintenance toward their weapons but you can't go wrong if you have the habit of waxing your strings after intensive use of your bow or crossbow.